jessica-woodgate/desk23/Documentation/3. UX Design/README.md

 With a narrowed down selection of ideas, we proceeded to analysing each one by asking a series of difficult questions.
 The ideas were broken down, and different team members provided their input and vision on how the end-product may look.
 See here for more information on the session: [Analysing the Ideas](https://github.com/jess-mw/desk23/blob/main/Documentation/3.%20UX%20Design/Appendix/2.%20Analysing%20the%20Ideas.md).

 The four concepts in contention were then ranked by each member, where a rank 1 equated to 4 points, and a rank of 4 equated to 1 point (inversely related).
-We found our winner; Literacy Rates.
+We found our winner; **Literacy Rates**.

 ## b.
 Breaking the Problem Down